bookqaq/010-record-api/README.md

 ![image-20240312165724390](https://github.com/bookqaq/010-record-api/blob/images/image-20240312165724390.png?raw=true)

-##### If not support, How to edit your plugin

-find a zip named iidx-asphyxia-v1.4.4_a12.zip, remember to do a backup.

 #### Other server

 Ask your server's operator for setting.
 Make sure to check the port of ListenAddress in config is the same as the one that server sent to the game.
 Also server's facility.get should send region value "JP" to the game.